Shanks-btc/AetherCredit/README.md

 **AetherCredit turns verified compute history into financial identity.**

 An agent runs a 0G Compute job → TEE-attested receipt submitted to WorkRegistry on 0G Chain → CreditScorer reads history and computes a credit score → CreditVault releases working capital instantly.
 No human approval.
 No oracle.
 No middleman.

-### One-Liner
-> *AetherCredit gives AI agents a credit score from verified compute work — so they can borrow working capital with no human in the loop.*

 ---